johnblakey/River-Level-Database/README.md

 # River-Level-Database
-Sqlite database to hold water values from the USGS restful API.
+Sqlite database to save water values from the USGS restful API.

+## Deployment
 Master branch is the production environment.
-Other branch is a copy of the POC of the webserver and insertion backend.
+Other branches are experimental versions of the insertion backend.

+## Hardware
+Designed to be run on a Raspberry Pi 2 using a crontab entry.